ruffle-rs/ruffle/web/README.md

 rust using the above instructions).

 For the compiler to be able to output WebAssembly, an additional target has to be added to it: `rustup target add wasm32-unknown-unknown`
-Because we use `RUSTC_BOOTSTRAP` in order to use certain Nightly flags with stable Rust you will also need to run `rustup component add rust-src`.

 #### Java